Masaniello22/fusion-catcher/README.md

         --cds-only \
         --auto-correct-orientation
 ```
-Run the following python script `fusim_dataset.py` to form all possible merges between genes contained in `genes_panel.txt`.
+Run the following python script `fusim_data.py` to form all possible merges between genes contained in `genes_panel.txt`.

 ### ART ILLUMINA
-ART ILLUMINA is the tool that allows you to obtain read synthetics from fasta files.
+ART ILLUMINA is the tool that allows you to obtain synthetics read from fasta files.

 To install ART ILLUMINA install the following package:
 ```shell